numz/sd-wav2lip-uhq/README.md

 ## 💻 Installation

 1. Launch Automatic1111
+2. Face Swap : On Windows, download and install [Visual Studio](https://visualstudio.microsoft.com/fr/downloads/).
+During the install, make sure to include the Python and C++ packages.
-2. In the extensions tab, enter the following URL in the "Install from URL" field and click "Install":
+3. In the extensions tab, enter the following URL in the "Install from URL" field and click "Install":

 ![Illustration](https://user-images.githubusercontent.com/800903/258115646-22b4b363-c363-4fc8-b316-c162b61b5d15.png)